RegularFriend/TrainingMode-CommunityEdition-Friend/DEVELOPMENT.md

 ### Windows
 1. [Install DevKitPro](https://github.com/devkitPro/installer/releases/latest).
 Install the Gamecube (aka PPC or PowerPC) package.
 2. Double click to run the 'windows_setup.bat' file.
+If DevKitPro is installed, a console will show up.
-3. Run the command `make iso=path-to-melee.iso iso`.
+3. Run the command `make iso=path-to-melee.iso iso` in the console.
 If all goes well, 'TM-CE.iso' will be created.

 ### Linux / MacOS / WSL / MSYS2
 1. [Install DevKitPro](https://devkitpro.org/wiki/Getting_Started#Unix-like_platforms).
 Install the Gamecube (gamecube-dev) package.